babel/notes/2017-06/june-14.md

 ### Optional Chaining

-PR is open, ready for review but thre are some open spec questions: https://github.com/babel/babel/pull/5813
+PR is open, ready for review but there are some open spec questions: https://github.com/babel/babel/pull/5813

 ### Priority Topics